eboot/Zix/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package nibexd/nibex-qt for Debian-based Linux systems.
-If you compile nibexd/nibex-qt yourself, there are some useful files here.
+This directory contains files used to package zixcashd/zixcash-qt for Debian-based Linux systems.
+If you compile zixcashd/zixcash-qt yourself, there are some useful files here.

-## nibex: URI support ##
+## zixcash: URI support ##

-nibex-qt.desktop  (Gnome / Open Desktop)
+zixcash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install nibex-qt.desktop
+	sudo desktop-file-install zixcash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your nibexqt binary to `/usr/bin` and the `../../share/pixmaps/nibex128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your zixcashqt binary to `/usr/bin` and the `../../share/pixmaps/zixcash128.png` to `/usr/share/pixmaps`

-nibex-qt.protocol (KDE)
+zixcash-qt.protocol (KDE)